PAY RANGE: EP13

 This is technical procurement work of limited scope and difficulty in a central procurement agency.
-An employee in this class develops purchasing specifications, purchases an assigned group of commodities, or awards public works construction contracts.
+An employee in this class develops purchasing specifications, purchases an assigned group of commodities, or manages bids and contracts for services, supplies, and equipment (SS&E) or public works construction.
 Work includes working independently on less complex assignments, participating with higher level Procurement Technicians to facilitate the purchasing of commodities or construction contracts.
 Contact with departmental officials, vendors, contractors, and the general public is a significant aspect of the work.
 Work is performed under the general supervision of a technical superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The position must have responsibility for purchasing general commodities or awarding public works contracts in the City's Central Agency.
+1. The position must have responsibility for purchasing general commodities or managing public works bids and contracts in the City's Central Agency.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Reviews requisitions or public works contracts for content and conformance to specifications; distributes bid invitations; sets advertising and bid opening dates; tabulates and analyzes bids; determines lowest qualified bidder; checks vendors and/or contractors' ability to perform; award orders or contracts to successful bidders; expedites delivery or other matters when necessary.

 Uses digital system to enter, retrieve and revise data on requisitions, bids, and purchase orders using various departmental database systems; may generate or alter spreadsheets or other quantitative and qualitative data analysis tools.